bramley/phplist-plugin-attachment/README.md

 ## Description ##

-The plugin allows you to delete attachments that are no longer used.
+The plugin provides a page that lists attachments and allows you to delete those that are no longer used.
+The page is added to the System menu.

 ## Installation ##